CMPL 1002 Traditional Chinese Medicine 2

 - Complete case studies from interrogation and collection of clinical data through to basic diagnosis and treatment principles

-- Analyse clinical cases with the eight principal patterns of classification and four methods of diagnosis
+- Analyse clinical cases with the four methods of diagnosis

 - Inspection (including inspection of the tongue & other key features)